triciascully/triciascully.github.io/_posts/StarTrekNLPWordClouds.md

 I'll be honest in saying that since our dataset at hand is more recreational than anything, this histogram leaves much to be desired.
 Frequency charts can be a little more fun, so let's have it, let's get on with some fun.

-WordClouds
+## WordClouds

-While looking into some NLP kernels, I spotted a pretty interesting wordcloud focused Kaggle kernel that took images and created wordclouds from the outlines of the images: https://www.kaggle.com/arthurtok/spooky-nlp-and-topic-modelling-tutorial
+While looking into some NLP kernels on Kaggle, I spotted a pretty interesting one that took images and created wordclouds from the outlines of the images: https://www.kaggle.com/arthurtok/spooky-nlp-and-topic-modelling-tutorial

 Using a bit of the code from this kernel, let's have some fun with the text at hand.